MapsPeople/docs/src/cms/index.md

 A page featuring a list of Venues in your Solution.
 These are provided by MapsIndoors, too add more, contact your representative.

-1. "Edit Venue" - You do still have limited editing options, despite Venues being controlled by MapsIndoors.
+1. "Edit Venue" - You can e.g. edit Venue Name and Venue External ID in the Venue details editor.
 1. The Name of your Venues.
 1. The Venue ID of your Venue.